xwiki-contrib/application-interactive-maps/PROGRESS.md

 - [x] Click anywhere on the map preview to select a location
 - [x] Create a point using Point Editor
 ## Day 59 (26 July 2019)
-- [x] Change PointClass to include an array of points rather than just source and destination
+- [x] Change PathClass to include an array of points rather than just source and destination
 - [x] Update code to support a path between a number of points
 ## Day 60-61 (27-28 July 2019)
 - [ ] Weekend